 The Toll House garden

-In the 1890s, toll keepers David and Maria Williams kept the suspension bridge running 24 hours a day, seven days a week.
-Finding it extremely difficult to make a living, Maria even took in washing from the town of Conwy to make extra money for the family.
+In the 1890s, toll keepers David and Maria Williams kept the suspension bridge running 24 hours a day, seven days a week, 365 days a year.
+Maria even took in washing from around the town of Conwy to make extra money to sustain the family.

 During his time as the toll keeper on Conwy Suspension Bridge and to help feed his family of 6, David created a vegetable garden and sold any surplus food to people crossing the bridge.